-5.3 Injection Design
+5.2.1 Injection Design

-The ERD remediation system will include 40 injection points installed in three transects to reduce site contamination levels by treatment of the source zone.
-The transects include rows of thirteen points, thirteen points and fourteen points to achieve coverage and would be positioned perpendicular to groundwater flow, as shown on Figure 5-1.
+The ERD remediation system will include 11 injection points installed in three transects to reduce site contamination levels by treatment of the source zone.
+The transects include rows of three points, five points, and three points to achieve coverage and would be positioned perpendicular to groundwater flow, as shown on Figure 5-1.

-A direct-push technology (DPT) rig will be used to install borings in a grid-like pattern into which a reductive carbon substrate based on EVO will be injected.
+A direct-push technology (DPT) rig will be used to install borings in a grid-like pattern described above into which a reductive carbon substrate based on EVO will be injected.
 EVO is mixture of quick release and slow-release organic carbon providing a long-lasting source of organic carbon.
-The remedial injection fluid will be mixed in 200-gallon tanks inside an enclosed injection trailer and then pumped into the formation using air-driven, chemically resistant pumps.
+The remedial injection fluid will be mixed utilizing tanks inside an enclosed injection trailer and then pumped into the formation using air-driven, chemically resistant pumps.
 The rate, pressure, and volume will be monitored using an electronic flow meter.
 The DPT rig will be operated by a Georgia licensed driller.